|Hotels & hostels|

-Andorra is a small country entirely situated in the eastern Pyrenees mountains between France and Spain with two big ski areas which are Grandvalira and Vallnord which were created by combining a number small and previously unconnected ski areas.
-Now Andorra has one of the biggest combined ski areas in Europe. and from Barcelona skiing in Andorra is just a 3 hour drive north west.
+Andorra is a small country entirely situated in the eastern Pyrenees mountains between France and Spain with two big ski areas called Grandvalira and Vallnord, They were both created by combining a number of smaller and previously unconnected ski villages and areas.
+Today Andorra has one of the biggest combined ski areas in Europe and skiing from Barcelona in Andorra is just a 3 hour drive north west.

 Book ski day tours to Grandvalira from Barcelona

 Pictures Grandvalira ski area Andorra

 Webcams Grandvalira Andorra

 Andorra has two big skiing areas called Grandvalira and Vallnord and has also invested in modern lifts and new facilities making this tiny country a great alternative to the Alps and a very popular skiing area near Barcelona.
 A big difference between Grandvalira and many ski resorts in the Alps is the size of the lift queues.
 Even at the weekend you can often ski for hours in Andorra without having to queue for more than a few minutes.
 Grandvalira Andorra will undoubtedly grow in popularity in the coming years and is ready in every way to cater for many more guests.